umurpasa/google-capstone-project/README.md

 ### A description of all data sources used - PREPARE Phase

 There is 12 .csv files that includes Cyclistic's previous year data.
-Here is the image of the R script that shows how i upload them:
+Here is the image of the R script that shows how I uploaded them:

 ![Preparing the Data](output/preparation.png)

-In this step, as we can see here, I loaded the 12 .csv files and then combined them into a single file in order to easier and more efficient analyzing.
-After that, removed the 12 separate files as we didn't need anymore.
+In this step, I loaded the 12 .csv files and then combined them into a single file in order to easier and more efficient analyzing.
+After that, removed the 12 separate files as we didn't need them anymore.

 ### Documentation of any cleaning or manipulation of data - PROCESS Phase